 About the Speakers

-Ray Kurzweil is a world-class inventor, thinker, and futurist, with a thirty-five-year track record of accurate predictions.
-He has been a leading developer in artificial intelligence for 61 years–longer than any other living person.
+Ray Kurzweil is a world class inventor, thinker, and futurist, with a thirty-five-year track record of accurate predictions.
+He has been a leading developer in artificial intelligence for 61 years – longer than any other living person.
 He was the principal inventor of the first CCD flat-bed scanner, omni-font optical character recognition, print-to-speech reading machine for the blind, text-to-speech synthesizer, music synthesizer capable of recreating the grand piano and other orchestral instruments, and commercially marketed large-vocabulary speech recognition software.
-Ray received a GRAMMY® Award for outstanding achievement in music technology.
-He is the recipient of the National Medal of Technology and was inducted into the National Inventors Hall of Fame.
-He has written five bestselling books including The Singularity Is Near and How To Create A Mind, both New York Times bestsellers, and Danielle: Chronicles of a Superheroine, winner of multiple young adult fiction awards.
+Ray received a Grammy Award for outstanding achievement in music technology; he is the recipient of the National Medal of Technology, was inducted into the National Inventors Hall of Fame, and holds twenty-one honorary Doctorates.
+He has written five best-selling books including The Singularity Is Near and How To Create A Mind, both New York Times best sellers, and Danielle: Chronicles of a Superheroine, winner of multiple young adult fiction awards.
+His book, The Singularity Is Nearer, was released this month.
 He is a Principal Researcher and AI Visionary at Google.

 Amy Kurzweil is a New Yorker cartoonist and the author of two graphic memoirs.
-Artificial: A Love Story documents her father Ray Kurzweil’s quest to preserve his father through AI, and Flying Couch tells the story of three generations of women in her family.
-Amy was a 2021 Berlin Prize Fellow, and her series with The Believer Magazine, Technofeelia, has been nominated for a Reuben Award and an Ignatz award.
-Her work has also been published in many outlets including The Verge, NYTBR, and Wired.
+Her recent book, Artificial: A Love Story, which Hyperallergic called "magnificently complex and dizzyingly astute," documents her father Ray Kurzweil’s quest to preserve his father through AI.
+Her memoir from 2016, the award-winning Flying Couch, tells the story of three generations of women in her family.
+Amy was the recipient of a 2021 Berlin Prize and a 2019 Shearing Fellowship and she has been awarded residencies from Macdowell, Yaddo, and elsewhere.
+Her series with The Believer Magazine, Technofeelia, has been nominated for a Reuben Award and an Ignatz award.
+Her work has also been published in The Verge, The New York Times Book Review, The LA Times, Wired and many other places.
+She has taught writing and cartooning widely for over a decade.

 COVID SAFETY PROTOCOLS: We strongly encourage attendees to wear masks at our events, although they will NOT be required.
 We will have masks available for attendees who want them.
 Do NOT attend the event if you, or any member of your family, have any respiratory symptoms (e.g. cough, runny nose, and/or sore throat), or have had a significant exposure to someone who has tested positive for COVID-19.
 We have virtual options available, or we can refund your ticket(s).